 Now it’s time to hit the drawing board.
 Using what you know, start thinking of ideas from mild to wild.
-Don’t think of the cost yet; you can think of that later.
+Don’t think of ow how much development will cost, or how much does it cost to maintain an app yet; you can think of that later.

 Begin making your list of all the possible features you can include.
 When you feel like you’ve made an exhaustive list, write one more idea.

 Finally, begin to curate your ideas.
 Which features would work well with one another?
 Which ideas would take a long time to produce?
 Begin to rank what features are essential and which ones can be left out.

 You can always return to your list when you’ve launched your app for updates or pivots.
 With the ideas you do have, think of a nice thirty-second pitch.

 You now have your idea for an app figured out and you’re ready for the next step, validation!

 You made it!
 You have your app’s big idea all figured out.
 Now you can think of this time as a pre-testing time.